-Simpatico partnered closely with the in-house teams at American Media to identify the specific goals of the redesign.
+Simpatico partnered closely with the in-house teams at OK!
+Magazine to identify the specific goals of the redesign.
 To kick off the engagement, we conducted a two-week discovery deep dive that included an analysis of the existing site’s analytics, an immersion into the brand’s digital and print properties, and comprehensive interviews with stakeholders across editorial, product, audience development, engineering, monetization, and sales teams.

 #MAKEITNICE: Resurrecting the Celebrity-Positive Roots of the Print Publication